Roxas v. Marcos was a classic David and Goliath tale, a battle between two wildly mismatched opponents.

 Even so, it was a clear victory for Rogelio Roxas—although one he would never be able to celebrate.
 He had died in 1993, at age 49 or 50.
 The official cause was tuberculosis, but, according to news reports, no autopsy was performed and some suspected foul play.

 The jury award wasn’t Roxas’ only vindication.
 During the trial, an American mining expert testified that Ferdinand Marcos had shown him a solid gold Buddha statue with a removable head, which matched the statue photographed with Roxas in 1971.
 Other credible witnesses testified they had seen the Buddha in one of Marcos’ homes or that he or his representatives had offered to sell it to them.
 Still another witness said that when he’d visited Ferdinand and Imelda in Hawaii, one of them admitted that they’d taken a golden Buddha from the person who discovered it and replaced it with a brass stand-in.
 Virtually every witness claimed to have seen enormous stacks of gold bars in Marcos’ possession.
 If they were to be believed, it was hard to dispute Roxas’ claim that he’d discovered the Yamashita Treasure.

 The trial produced at least one other tantalizing revelation.
 A witness who had studied Yamashita’s Treasure believed that sprinkled among his hiding places—possibly 172 locations in all—were as many as 18 Buddhas.
 So there may still be more out there, waiting to be discovered.

-Watch full episodes of Lost Gold of World War II online now and tune in for all-new episodes Tuesdays at 9/8c.
+WATCH: Full episodes of Lost Gold of World War II online now.